Vande Bharat Express: Efforts to increase speed

 In December 2009, the Ministry of Railways of the Government of India envisaged the implementation of high-speed rail projects to provide passenger services at 250–350 km/h through the upgradation of existing tracks, construction of new lines and introduction of high speed trainsets.
-In the 2014 railway budget, a proposal was made to introduce semi-high-speed 160–200 km/h services between major cities.
+In the 2014 railway budget, a proposal was made to introduce services operating at a speed of 160–200 km/h connecting major cities.
 Gatimaan Express, introduced in 2016, achieved speeds of 160 km/h in a sector between Delhi and Agra.

-In the mid 2010s, the Indian Railways sought Request for qualifications to jointly manufacture five thousand Electric Multiple Unit (EMU) sets with interested international and domestic parties.
-In 2015, Talgo conducted trial runs on the Mumbai–Delhi line, completing the journey in ten hours, almost six hours quicker than the existing fastest train and achieved an average speed of 117.5 km/h.
+In the mid-2010s, the Indian Railways sought request for qualifications to jointly manufacture five thousand electric multiple units sets with interested international and domestic parties.
+In 2015, Talgo conducted trial runs on the Delhi–Mumbai line, completing the journey in ten hours, almost six hours quicker than the existing fastest train and achieved an average speed of 117.5 km/h.
 However, the deal never materialised due to concerns such as the adaptability of rolling stock, higher procurement and maintenance costs and robustness.